python/cpython/Doc/howto/logging-cookbook.rst

 ``QtHandler`` class which takes a callable, which should be a slot in the main thread that does GUI updates.
-A worker thread is also created to show how you can log to the GUI from both the UI itself (via a button for manual logging) as well as a worker thread doing work in the background (here, just random short delays).
+A worker thread is also created to show how you can log to the GUI from both the UI itself (via a button for manual logging) as well as a worker thread doing work in the background (here, just logging messages at random levels with random short delays in between).

 The worker thread is implemented using Qt's ``QThread`` class rather than the :mod:`threading` module, as there are circumstances where one has to use